eshaan007/Connect-Club/README.md

 #### My Clubs Page :
 This page shows a list of the Clubs you have joined and we can either **Enter** the Club or **Delete** the Club.
 There is also an option for the people who haven't joined any other Club to join a *new Club*.

+#### Settings Menu :
+This pop-up will let you choose from a range of 5 different colors.\
+It also has a Feature to change your UserName from the one set by default.\
+The Password can also be changed but it requires to be put twice and the previous password also has to be typed in for changing it.